Inquirer Building: 21st century

 The developer who bought the Inquirer Building, Bart Blatstein, announced in May 2015 that he would attempt to turn the building into a 125-room boutique hotel.
 He applied for $5 million in funding from Pennsylvania to go towards the $36.4 million project.
 According to Blatstein's schedule, construction would begin in August 2016.

-Blatstein had originally planned on using the building as part of a hotel/casino complex.
-Blatstein said that he wanted to preserve the building and its historical features, although his previous casino plan, "The Provence", called for new construction in a "faux-French theme", which drew criticism as being "tacky".
-However, Blatstein failed to receive the necessary licensing from the Pennsylvania Gaming Control Board.
+Blatstein originally planned on using the building as part of a hotel and casino complex, saying that he wanted to preserve the building and its historical features, although his previous casino plan, "The Provence", called for new construction in a "faux-French theme", which drew criticism as "tacky".
+Blatstein failed to receive the necessary licensing from the Pennsylvania Gaming Control Board, and the hotel and casino plan was abandoned.

-In 2017 Blatstein abandoned plans to use the building as a hotel, opting instead to lease the building to the Philadelphia Police Department to serve as the new headquarters.
-The City plans to buy the building from Blatstein at the end of the lease.
+In 2017, Blatstein abandoned plans to use the building as a hotel, opting instead to lease the building to the Philadelphia Police Department to serve as its new headquarters.
+The City of Philadelphia plans to buy the building from Blatstein at the end of the lease.